Vietnam.vn - Nền tảng quảng bá Việt Nam

 1-toa-dam.jpg

-Scene of the discussion.
+The scene at the seminar.
 Photo: Hoang Son

-Motorcycles - a major source of emissions
+Motorcycles - a major source of emissions.

 hoang-anh.jpg

-Need a feasible and humane transformation roadmap
+A feasible and humane transition roadmap is needed.

 nguyen-dong-phong.jpg